Engbenjamin/Process_Document_Final_Draft/README.md

 ### Conduct Informational Interviews
 Beyond providing insider industry knowledge of the roles and responsibilities of being an Electronics Engineer, informational interviewees may become a future point of contact at a company.

 Conduct informational interviews with Electronics Engineers to network with industry insiders.
-Go to the UWB LinkedIn page and search Alumni by major, e.g. ‘Electrical Engineering’.
+Go to the UWB LinkedIn page and search Alumni by major under ‘Electrical Engineering’.

 ---
 ## References